ZeusWPI/zeus.ugent.be/content/events/25-26/paj.md

 ---
 ---

-# Pannenkoeken en Jenever codenight
+# Pannenkoeken en Jenever ~~codenight~~
-Schrijf code, eet pannenkoek, drink jenever!
+Schrijf code?, eet pannenkoek, drink jenever!

 > Ballmer-peak: The theory that computer programmers obtain quasi-magical, superhuman coding ability when they have a blood alcohol concentration percentage between 0.129% and 0.138%.